Homer C. Martin

-Homer C. Martin was an American college football player and coach.
-He played football at West Virginia University and is a member of the school's hall of fame.
+Homer Chester "Moose" Martin (June 22, 1898 – July 17, 1950) was an American college sports athletes and coach.
+He played football, basketball, and baseball at West Virginia University.
 Martin was the head football coach at the New River State School—now known as West Virginia University Institute of Technology—in Montgomery, West Virginia for four seasons, from 1923 until 1926, compiling a record of 15–9–5.